xlauko/diploma-thesis/chapters/03-divine.md

 control-explicit data-symbolic approach tries to group states into sets, when they differ only in data values but not in control location.
 In this way \SymDIVINE is able to simulate inputs as sets of possible values.
-These sets, also called _multi states_ , are described by explicit control location and symbolic representation of data, in our case by _smt_ formula (for better description see section
+These sets, also called _multi states_, are described by explicit control location and symbolic representation of data, in our case by quantified _smt_ bit-vector formula (for better description see section
 \ref{sec:multistates}).
 During model checking a state space exploration algorithm works directly with multi states, hence the computation is more time-consuming, since some \SMT solver has to be called in order to